 A mile away from his body, a boat was found covered in blood -- Vincent's and that of three others.
 Forensics say at least one of them must be dead.
 Vincent, a police detective, had signed his service pistol out of the station armoury, despite being on leave.
 Many murder suspects fake amnesia, and the investigating team are not sure this case is any different . . .
 The only clue is a picture in his pocket, a photograph of a young girl, Mickey Carlyle, who disappeared three years ago.
 And though Mickey is presumed dead, Vincent has the nagging doubt that she is alive and in terrible danger . . .

 Before becoming a novelist, Michael Robotham was an investigative journalist working across America, Australia and Britain.
 As a journalist and writer he investigated notorious cases such as the serial killer couple Fred and Rosemary West.
 He has worked with clinical and forensic psychologists as they helped police investigate complex, psychologically driven crimes.

 Michael's 2004 debut thriller, The Suspect, sold more than 1 million copies around the world.
 It is the first of nine novels featuring beloved Joe O'Loughlin.
-Good Girl, Bad Girl is the first book in an exciting new series featuring forensic psychologist Cyrus Haven and was shortlisted for the 2020 Edgar Award for Best Novel, and for the UK's prestigious Crime Writers' Association Gold Dagger Award.
-In 2015 he won the Gold Dagger Award with his standalone thriller Life or Death and in 2020 The Secrets She Keeps was adapted for television.
+Good Girl, Bad Girl is the first book in an exciting new series featuring forensic psychologist Cyrus Haven and was shortlisted for the 2020 Edgar Award for Best Novel.
+Michael is the only Australian to win the UK's prestigious Gold Dagger Award twice - for Good Girl, Bad Girl and Life or Death.
+In 2020 The Secrets She Keeps was adapted for television.
 He lives in Sydney.